- Release cash from your home

 Common Vehicles of Contamination

-A typical vehicle of contamination is the medium through which a contaminant is transported.
+A typical contamination vehicle is the medium through which a contaminant is transported.
 It could be water, air, or even animals.
-For instance, if contaminants are present in groundwater, they can travel significant distances, potentially affecting ecosystems or human settlements far from the contamination source.
+For instance, if pollutants are present in groundwater, they can travel significant distances, potentially affecting ecosystems or human settlements far from the contamination source.

 Land Use and Its Impact on Contamination